Tips and Tricks for Thailand

 We stayed about 1-2 hours out of Phuket, which for some may be a long way to commute when you want to shop and explore the main city, but I loved it.
 It was like our own piece of paradise.
 We traveled during the Songkran which is the Thai New Year.
 I recommend if you can travel to Thailand at any time do it then!
 Songkran shuts down the city with the biggest water fight i've ever seen.
 It was the best experience.

 On Patong Beach you can find endless shopping, food and activities to keep yourself busy.
 Patong beach stretches quite far so if you've got the time, do it over a couple days to make sure you get to see it properly.
 It can get very crowded so I recommend like any place you visit do not take expensive things.
-Thieves are very active in this area and it isn't always adults.
-Leave all your valuables in your hotel or room safe.
+Thieves are very active in this area and it isn't always adults doing the crime.
+Leave all your valuables in your hotel room safe.

 When we visited Patong Beach we did 2-3 water sports, if you've got what it takes to do them, I 100% say give it a go.
 We did banana boating, jet sking and Parasailing.
 Make sure you visit a few of the tellers on the beach to see who has the best price and don't be afraid to haggle a little bit.